cmaloney/dcos-docs/_pages/overview/service-discovery.md

     **Tip:** Select **JSON Mode** to edit your application directly in JSON.

     For more information on port configuration, see the [ports documentation][1].

+3. From inside the cluster, you will be able to use your VIP directly.
+You can SSH into the cluster and run this command to see it work:

+        curl 1.1.1.1:5000

 ## Assigning Multiple VIPs to Your App